abiPotter/walking_in_the_woods/README.md

 You can also access the app on a mobile device at: http://walking-in-the-woods.web.app

 The GitHub repo can be accessed here: https://github.com/abiPotter/walking_in_the_woods/

+If you have an android phone, you can install the app using the `universal.apk` file